Osiris-Team/jSQL-Gen/README.md

 #### Pros
 - No runtime overhead for class generation (unlike other ORMs).
+- 100% no boilerplate, thus fast development and prototyping possible.
 - Cached connection pool ensures optimal performance on small and huge databases.
 Besides that it provides protection against timed out connections.
 - (Optional) Cached results for ultra-fast data retrieval